FlorianC31/AFDX_P4_QoS/FinalDelivery/tools/README.md

 # TopoManager.py

+## Context

+To manage complex network topologies, a tool TopoManager.py has been developed.
+The initial goal of this tool was to provide switch tables containing Virtual Links parameters for each switch.

+Then the tool has been completed to automatically generate VL check scripts (packet sender and monitor for each VL on each host).
+Moreover, the tool has been configured to provide files for the 3 platforms used in this study:
+- P4app on Mininet for simulation
+- T4P4S for Linux PC with DPDK target
+- P4PI for Raspberry 3 & 4 with DPDK target

+This tool works with an input text file containing the links between hosts and switches and the complete path of each VL (with BAG and priority values).
+For PC and Raspberry, a port mapping must be also provided in input to make the correspondence between host and PC / ethernet interface name.

+Finally, some basic checks have been performed on the input topology data (consistency between hosts/switches and VL paths, BAG value being a power of 2ms, host/port mapping).

 The objective of this tool is to generate automaticaly complexe AFDX topology for p4app (Mininet), p4pi (Raspberry) or t4p4s (Linux PC).

 ## Launching command: